cloudogu/ces-build-lib/README.md

 }
 ```

+### Maven starts new containers

-If you run Docker from your maven build, because you use the [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) for example, you can connect the docker socket through to your docker in maven like so:
+If you run Docker from your maven build, because you use the
+[docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) for example, you can connect the docker socket
+through to your docker in maven like so:

 ```
 stage('Unit Test') {